ahmedkaludi/schema-and-structured-data-for-wp/readme.txt

 * Fixed: PHP translation notices on WordPress 6.7 #2219
 * Fixed: PHP Notice releated to comment id #2220
 * Enhancement: Added hasCourseInatance attribute for LearnPress plugin compatibility #2224

-= 1.38.1 (06 November 2024) =
-* Enhancement: Rankmath keyword issue with Category and Tag for WebPage schema #2201
-* Enhancement: Primary image size was not reflected properly in Schema #2213

 All changelog available on [GitHub](https://github.com/ahmedkaludi/schema-and-structured-data-for-wp/releases).